-Consider adding restrooms if not convenient from the fitness center.
-See 4-3.2 for Janitor design requirements:
+Consider adding restrooms and janitor closet if not convenient from the fitness center.
+See UFC 4-740-02 Janitors Closet for design requirements:4-3.2 for Janitor design requirements:

 4-10.7 Equipment Demonstration Room

 If not collocated with the Fitness Center, include a room approximately 400 square feet, to accommodate cardiovascular equipment and minimal strength conditioning equipment for customer demonstration.